TomasHubelbauer/github-rulers/readme.md

 Might also want to generate a 800x640 screenshots for the stores.
 JPG for the Chrome one and PNG for the Edge one.
 Not sure about AMO.

+### Set up GitHub Pages with links to the extension stores to use as a repo URL

+Set the GitHub Pages site as a repo URL on GitHub.

+### Cut GitHub Releases after each version change with links to the stores

+Manually cut a release after each store update and include links to the stores in the release description.